My Menopause Centre

 But what exactly is lifestyle medicine—and how can it support us through menopause while boosting overall quality of life and our health span?

-Join My Menopause Centre’s co-founders, Dr Clare Spencer and Helen Normoyle, for a FREE interactive and informative workshop where they explore the six key pillars of lifestyle medicine and their vital role in managing menopause symptoms and supporting mid-life health:
+Join My Menopause Centre’s co-founders, Dr Clare Spencer and Helen Normoyle, for a FREE interactive and informative workshop this evening where they explore the six key pillars of lifestyle medicine and their vital role in managing menopause symptoms and supporting mid-life health:

 🥗 Healthy eating